katabeta/lm-mit-momentum/QA.md

 - AGL score
 - Time score
-- YouTube linke to video reel
+- YouTube link to video reel if ready, or send separately NLT 8PM 27 JAN

-Attached (replace `<team_name>` with your actually team or team number):
+Attached (replace `<team_name>` with your actual team name or team number):

 - Log of prints output from plugin, renamed to the format `<team_name>.txt`
 - Information about your drone's path, renamed to the format `<team_name>.csv`
-- Gazebo log, remaned to the format `<team_name>.log`
+- Gazebo log, renamed to the format `<team_name>.log`

-Once the tracker is provided, to check if it is running, you should see `Loading AGL Tracker Plugin...` when launching PX4 with gazebo in the status messages in the terminal.
-If you do not have it running, make sure that you follow the instructions provided in the [plugin folder](https://github.com/katabeta/lm-mit-momentum/tree/master/plugin).